MariaPa96/Basic_Trajectories_python/README.md

 4. Change the self.path in the .py for the file where you store the data downloaded on steps 2 and 3.

-Now an example, imagine I want to calculate the trajectories for every day in January 2022 without AOD, then I need to ensure to have in my path the files uwnd.2022.nc, vwnd.2022.nc and omega.2022.nc.
+Now imagine I want to calculate the trajectories for every day in January 2022 without AOD, then I need to ensure to have in my path the files uwnd.2022.nc, vwnd.2022.nc and omega.2022.nc.
 The following script in Python language should work:

 ## Let's start to code!

-Import the packets, pickle is really useful for storing the resulting dictionary; however, I know also pandas have that function now, but is really not needed for running the trajectories.
+First import the packets.
+Pickle is really useful for storing the resulting dictionary, also pandas have that function now.
+Nonetheless, none of them are compulsory for running the code.
 ```ruby
 import Trajectories_AOD  #### line 0
 import pickle            #### line 1